Explore Oregon's diverse and distinct winegrowing regions

 You can sight-see the beautiful coast, volcanic mountains, crystal-clear lakes and deserts that stretch as far as the eye can see.
 If you’re looking for world-class Pinots, some outstanding Chardonnay or superb Syrah, Oregon wineries are waiting for you.

-With 18 approved winegrowing regions and nearly 700 wineries producing 72 varieties of grapes, Oregon is blessed with some of the most diverse and beautiful wine-growing landscapes in the world.
+With 21 approved winegrowing regions and more than 900 wineries producing almost 100 varieties of grapes, Oregon is blessed with some of the most diverse and beautiful wine-growing landscapes in the world.
 From the benchlands soaring above the Columbia River Gorge to the Willamette Valley’s green, rolling hills to the deep valleys of Southern Oregon, there are some incredible sights to behold and some incredible wines to taste.

 In 2007, a group of adventurous Central Oregonians gathered and asked the question, “Can we grow grapes in Central Oregon?”
 They came together with a shared desire to learn about the challenges and possibilities of growing grapes and making wine in Central Oregon.
 Come discover why the winegrowers in Central Oregon are saying, “yes you can.”

 Touted as “America’s Most Unique Wine Region,” the Columbia Gorge is located less than an hour east of the Portland and straddles the mighty Columbia River – including the fertile soils of both Oregon and Washington.
 From Albariño to Zinfandel, the grapes and wines produced here include a spectacular selection of sweet whites and luscious reds grown against the dramatic backdrop of Mt.
 Hood.

 Portland’s Urban Wineries